Joe Mantegna: Career

 Mantegna spoofed himself when he hosted Saturday Night Live for the 1990–1991 season in which he calmly began his monologue by saying he did not wish to be typecast from his gangster roles.
 A disappointed little boy and his father leave, as they mistakenly believed the host would be Joe Montana (the football player) due to the similar names.
 Mantegna then began speaking in a low, controlled voice to the little boy, telling him it was best to stay in the audience and respect his performance; he warned the boy that if he (Mantegna) made a call, then Montana would not play in his next game—an implication that Mantegna's true personality equaled his gangster roles.

 In 2002, Mantegna starred as Associate Justice of the Supreme Court of the United States, Justice Joseph Novelli, on the CBS midseason replacement drama First Monday.

 Mantegna received the Lifetime Achievement Award on April 26, 2004, at the Los Angeles Italian Film Festival.

 On August 11, 2007, Mantegna signed on to replace departing star Mandy Patinkin on the CBS crime drama Criminal Minds.
 Starting with season 9, he also directed several episodes.

-Mantegna is very close with all his co-stars on Criminal Minds but is especially close with Shemar Moore.
+Mantegna is very close with all his co-stars on Criminal Minds, but is especially close with Shemar Moore.
 He is said to act like a father figure for Moore.

-Since 2006, he has co-narrated the National Memorial Day Concert on the Mall in Washington D.C. with Gary Sinise.
+Since 2006, he has co-narrated the National Memorial Day Concert on the Mall in Washington, DC, with Gary Sinise.

+In 2010, he won Scripps Howard's Super Sage Award for predicting that the Saints would beat the Colts, 28-17 -- just three points off the actual final score of 31-17.
+Mantegna's guess was the closest out of the 103 celebrities who participated in Scripps Howard's 21st annual Celebrity Super Bowl Poll.

 In 2016, he took part in an event at the Los Angeles County Museum of Art reading some of Gabriele Tinti's poems about Hercules.

 Mantegna is said to have helped Verne Troyer get into the industry and presented him with the Media Access Award before his death.